Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Introduction

 Here, $X^\mu$ and $J_\mu$ denote the thermodynamic forces and thermodynamic fluxes, respectively.
 Coefficients $\tau_{\mu\nu}(X)$ are the \textit{transport coefficients}, where it is clearly highlighted that the transport coefficients may depend on the thermodynamic forces.
 We suppose that all quantities appearing in Eq.~(\ref{I1}) are dimensionless.
-Note that in this equation, as well as in the sequel, the Einstein summation convention on the repeated indices is used.
-Matrix $\tau_{\mu\nu}(X)$ can be decomposed into a sum of two matrices, one symmetric and the other skew symmetric, which we denote with $g_{\mu\nu}(X)$ and $f_{\mu\nu}(X)$, respectively.
+Besides, in this equation, as well as in the sequel, the Einstein summation convention on the repeated indices is understood.
+Matrix $\tau_{\mu\nu}(X)$ can be decomposed in two pieces, one symmetric and the other skew-symmetric, which we denote with $g_{\mu\nu}(X)$ and $f_{\mu\nu}(X)$, respectively.
 The second law of thermodynamics requires that $g_{\mu\nu}(X)$ is a positive-definite matrix.
 Note that, in general, the dimensionless entropy production, denoted by $\sigma$, with $\sigma=\tau_{\mu\nu}(X) X^\mu X^\nu =g_{\mu\nu}(X)X^\mu X^\nu$, may not be a simply bilinear expression of the thermodynamic forces (since the transport coefficients may depend on the thermodynamic forces).
 For conciseness, in the sequel we drop the symbol $X$ in $g_{\mu\nu}$ as well as in the skew-symmetric piece of the transport coefficients $f_{\mu\nu}$ being implicitly understood that these matrices may depend on the thermodynamic forces.
-Close to equilibrium, the transport equations of a thermodynamic system are provided by the well-known Onsager theory.
-Indicating with $X^\mu$ and $J_\mu$ the thermodynamic forces and fluxes, respectively, the Onsager relations read
+Close to equilibrium, the transport equations of a thermodynamic system are provided by the well-known Onsager theory:

-where $\tau_{0\mu\nu}$ are the transport coefficients.
-Matrix $\tau_{0\mu\nu}$ can be decomposed into a sum of two matrices, one symmetric and the other skew-symmetric, which we denote with $L_{\mu\nu}$ and $f_{0\mu\nu}$, respectively.
-The second law of thermodynamics imposes that $L_{\mu\nu}$ be a positive definite matrix.
-The most important property of Eq.~(\ref{I2}) is that near equilibrium, the coefficients $\tau_{\mu\nu}$ are independent of the thermodynamic forces, so that
+where $\tau_{0\mu\nu}$, that denotes the transport coefficients in Onsager's region, {\it does not depend on the thermodynamic forces}.
+Of course, even matrix $\tau_{0\mu\nu}$ can be decomposed into a sum of two matrices, one symmetric and the other skew-symmetric, which we denote with $L_{\mu\nu}$ and $f_{0\mu\nu}$, respectively.
+The second law of thermodynamics requires that $L_{\mu\nu}$ is a positive definite matrix.
+The region where Eq.~(\ref{I2}) hold, where $\tau_{0\mu\nu}$ does not depend on the thermodynamic forces, is called {\it Onsager's region} or, the {\it linear region of thermodynamics} \cite{onsager1}, \cite{onsager2}.